How to Treat Yellow Stool: Gastroenterologist Explains.

 • Weight loss with attacks of yellow stools or diarrhea.

-• Taking medications that can cause yellow stool (don’t stop prescribed medications by yourself).
+• Take medications that can cause yellow stool (don’t stop prescribed medications yourself).

 On the other hand, some simple conditions that may NOT require a doctor visit include: